chrplr/lpp-paradigms/fmri-read/README.md

 ## This paradigm suits for 7T MRI

 We do not run the 9th run (otherwise the experiment lasts more than 2 hours).
-Here the structure of the experiment with an anatomical MRI in the middle.
+Here is the structure of the experiment with an anatomical MRI in the middle.

 | Run | Duration | Repetitions | Scan number |
 | :--: | :-----: | :---------: | :---------: |